KwatMDPhD/how_to_environment/macos.md

 Hot Corners / Desktop, Notification Center, Mission Control, Application Windows

 Siri /
-Siri Suggestions & Privacy / * / * / Uncheck
+Siri Suggestions & Privacy / ALL / ALL / Uncheck

 Language & Region /
 Temperature / C - Celsius
 Advanced / First day of week / Monday

 Notification & Focus / Focus /
-* except “Do Not Disturb” / -
+ALL except “Do Not Disturb” / -
 Do Not Disturb / Do Not Disturb / On
 Share Focus Status / Uncheck

 Internet Accounts /
 Game Center / -
-* / ONLY Mail / Check
+ALL / ONLY Mail / Check

 Wallet & Apple Pay / Add Card / Only Apple Card